Dhivshan/metropulse_delhi_trip_analytics/README.md

 * Store the CSV format dataset in a structured SQL database by creating schemas file

-* Perform analytical queries using MYSQL
+* Perform analytical queries using MYSQL and identify insights under various scenerios

 * Analyze passenger travel behavior